 • Do I need to do anything to it once I am there?

 This last question is a biggie for a number of reasons.
 First, when you get there, do you really want to start fussing with your dish?
-Also, will your host expect (read: be happy about) you to need counter space, much less oven space, much less be tip-toeing up behind him or her whispering things like, “I hate to trouble you, but might you have a whisk/some parsley/an 8-inch baking pan/some crème fraiche?”
+Also, will your host expect (read: be happy about) you to swing into the joint and need counter space?
+Or even more bothersome, oven space or fridge space, which might very well be already spoken for.
+It;’s a good think to think abuut ahead of time so you’re not tip-toeing up behind your friend whispering things like, “I hate to trouble you, but might you have a whisk/some parsley/an 8-inch baking pan/a container of crème fraiche?”
 I try not to be that guest, and if I do need something, I attempt to remember to ask the host ahead of time if it’s okay to encroach upon her in any way.